Mapping the Internet

 2003.
 Digital print from photo file.

-The Opte Project is Lyon’s free, open-source initiative that aimed to create a visual representation of the metaphysical spaces of the Internet.
-This 2003 image, Lyon explains, “was based on a technology called ‘traceroute,’ which actually goes over every sequence of the Internet and creates a visual trace.
+The Opte Project is Barrett Lyon’s free, open-source initiative to create a visual representation of the metaphysical spaces of the internet.
+In this image from the project, each line plots the communication between two internet protocol (IP) addresses.
+The length of the lines denotes the delay between the two nodes.
+Lyon explains that the image “was based on a technology called ‘traceroute,’ which actually goes over every sequence of the internet and creates a visual trace.
 It would be like driving each road in the world systematically and then drawing that out.”
-Each line plots the communication between two Internet protocol (IP) addresses.
-The length of the line denotes the delay between the two nodes.

 A work of art made with a pencil, pen, crayon, charcoal, or other implements, often consisting of lines and marks (noun); the act of producing a picture with pencil, pen, crayon, charcoal, or other implements (verb, gerund).